 Enter Burberry, the iconic brand known for its timeless trenches and coats.
 Any retail-priced purchase comes with complimentary alterations done by their nimble tailors, so it’s basically like getting a coat custom-fitted.
 Granted, pricing is steep, but for those who can afford it, it is well worth the occasional splurge.
 Also, be sure to sign-up for their seasonal in-store sale mailing list.

-Here is my first Burberry purchase from 2006, back when I thought children's coats were my only choice.
-Let me just say, what a long way I've come since then!
+Here is my first Burberry purchase from 2006, back when I thought shopping children’s coats were my only option.
+Let me just say, what a long way I’ve come since then!
 This is a kids coat, in a little girls size 12, purchased from eBay UK (photo courtesy of another eBay seller since I cannot find a pic of mine pre-alterations).
 Note the proportions designed obviously for children:

 1. wide arms

 But the texture was rich, the colors were girly, and the lining was TDF, so I saw potential.

 Just look at this lining!
 Gorgeous roses with little “Burberry”s scripted in periwinkle:

 Buying on eBay can be tricky, especially since there are usually no returns.
 I suggest always asking the seller for detailed measurements and comparing to your own items before buying.
 For this coat, I made sure that 1. the shoulders were the right width (shoulder alterations are $$$ and complex), and 2. the sleeves were long enough since this was a kid’s coat.